JannikWempe/blog.jannikwempe.com/ckwjkmw9a07eggns1gn6fdckq.md

 ## Authentication: Cookie- vs. Token-based

 Authentication is about confirming that users are who they say they are.
 Whereas authorization is about permissions of a given user (e.g. admin vs. user).
-Authentication is an integral part of most apps.
+Authentication is an integral part of most apps

 The two main methods for authentication are cookies and tokens.
 But what are the differences between the cookie- and the token-based approaches?